rism-digital/muscat-guidelines/default/en/cat_printed.md

 - Multiple editions
 - GB-Lbl (2 verschiedene Ausgaben)

-In the **holdings information**, there are usually indications that only a certain part or book is held, and the language of the indication will generally follow the language of the edition's title:
+In the **holdings information** there are usually indications that only a certain part or book is held, and the language of the indication will generally follow the language of the edition's title:

 - F-Pc K-733 [libro II]
 - D-F Mus. pr.
 Q 55/349 [livre 1]